Jaws (James Bond): Novelizations

-Most of the background information on Jaws comes from Christopher Wood's novelisation of the film The Spy Who Loved Me; published as James Bond, the Spy Who Loved Me to differentiate from Ian Fleming's novel.
+Most of the background information on Jaws comes from Christopher Wood's novelization of the film The Spy Who Loved Me; published as James Bond, the Spy Who Loved Me to differentiate from Ian Fleming's novel.
 In Wood's version, Jaws' real name is Zbigniew Krycsiwiki.
-He was born in Poland, the product of a union between the strong man of a travelling circus and the Chief Wardress at the Women's Prison in Kraków.
+He was born in Poland, the product of a union between the strong man of a traveling circus and the Chief Wardress at the Women's Prison in Kraków.
 The relationship and subsequent marriage had been a stormy one and, when it broke up, the young Zbigniew stayed with his mother and attended school and subsequently university in Kraków.
-He grew to a prodigious height but in temperament he followed his father and was surly and uncooperative, given to sudden outbreaks of violent temper.
-Because of his size he commanded a place in the university basketball team, but he was sluggish of reaction and his lack of speed was constantly exposed by more skilful but less physically endowed players.
+He grew to a prodigious height, but in temperament he followed his father and was surly and uncooperative, given to sudden outbreaks of violent temper.
+Because of his size, he commanded a place in the university basketball team, but he was sluggish of reaction and his lack of speed was constantly exposed by more skilful but less physically endowed players.
 After a failed attempt at a basketball career, Krycsiwiki was arrested by the secret police for having taken part in the (fictitious) "1972 bread riots".
 While he was imprisoned, the police "beat him with hollow steel clubs encased in thick leather" until they thought he was dead, leaving his jaw broken beyond repair.
 Krycsiwiki later escaped and stowed aboard one of Stromberg's vessels.
 Eventually he was caught, but instead of turning him in, Stromberg hired a prestigious doctor to create an artificial jaw.
-After 14 operations Krycsiwiki's jaw was restored using steel components that created two rows of terrifying razor-sharp teeth, although Jaws was left mute.
-Since none of the above is actually mentioned in either movie, this is not necessarily considered canonical, and Wood contradicts his own continuity when one compares his scripts and his novelisations.
+After 14 operations, Krycsiwiki's jaw was restored using steel components that created two rows of terrifying razor-sharp teeth, although Jaws was left mute.
+Since none of the above is actually mentioned in either movie, this is not necessarily considered canonical, and Wood contradicts his own continuity when one compares his scripts and his novelizations.

-In the novelisation of The Spy Who Loved Me, Jaws remains attached to the magnet that Bond dips into the tank and is killed, whereas in the film Bond uses it to drop Jaws into the water.
+In the novelization of The Spy Who Loved Me, Jaws remains attached to the magnet that Bond dips into the tank and is killed, whereas in the film Bond uses it to drop Jaws into the water.
 "Now both hands were tearing at the magnet, and Jaws twisted furiously like a fish on the hook.
 As Bond watched in fascinated horror, a relentless triangle streaked up behind the stricken giant.
 A huge grey force launched itself through the wild water, and two rows of white teeth closed around the threshing flesh."

-Also in The Spy Who Loved Me novelisation, Wood specifically states that Jaws is a mute.
-However, though Jaws remains mute in Wood's James Bond and Moonraker novelisation, he does speak at the end of its film.
+Also in The Spy Who Loved Me novelization, Wood specifically states that Jaws is a mute.
+However, though Jaws remains mute in Wood's James Bond and Moonraker novelization, he does speak one word at the near end of the film.